BaamPark/LabelTrack/readme.md

-# Image Annotation Tool
+# Label Track

-This is a Python application that serves as an image annotation tool.
+This is a Python application that serves as an image annotation tool, specifically multi object tracking annotation purpose.
 It allows users to browse through a directory of images, add labels to specific regions of interest (ROIs) within the images, and export the annotations to a text file.

  ![Reference Image](img/gui_img.png)